Early Pregnancy Tests: Frequently Asked Questions

 So, if you are not able to see a positive result within 5 minutes, then the test is negative irrespective of what happens after this time.

 False-negative pregnancy test also possible?

 A false-negative test means that you are indeed pregnant, but the test is negative.
 Theoretically, false negatives are also possible, but they often arise from testing too early after ovulation.
 Testing before 7 days past ovulation has shown to return a negative result 99.97% of the time regardless if you are pregnant.

 A false negative can also be attributed to using a very dilute urine sample in conjunction with testing far too early during the cycle.
 The ideal urine sample is the first urine of the morning.

 The levels of hCG can vary with gestational stages.
 Moreover, different women produce different levels of hCG at similar gestational stages as well.
 SO, the test results may vary between women at a similar gestational stage.
 It is always recommended to see your doctor for confirming pregnancy with a blood hCG test even if your home pregnancy test comes out positive.

 What effect, if any, do fertility medications have on home pregnancy tests?

 The possibility of a false positive home pregnancy test arises only if you are receiving a medication that contains hCG itself.
 Some medications with hCG that are commonly prescribed as fertility medicines include Profasi and Pregnyl.
 If you are on such medication, make sure that you consult with your doctor regarding the use of home pregnancy test kits.
-Any other medication, including progesterone, will not interfere with the test results of a home pregnancy test.
+Any other medication and vitamins, including progesterone, will not interfere with the test results of a home pregnancy test.